eCommerce Pricing Strategies: The Ultimate List

 The tactic with prestige pricing is setting the price at the highest level, to create an impression of the highest quality.
 Since this strategy is closely related to the brand perception you want to create, it is also referred to as image pricing.
 The logic behind this strategy is to appeal to people’s emotions and their willingness to own something special and prestigious.
 When you are buying a product with a prestige price tag, you are not only paying for the product itself, you are paying for the fact that you are financially capable of owning something expensive or very limited.
 The product becomes a sort of status symbol.

-Prestige pricing is a quite common pricing strategy, and many examples can be found across different industries.
-However, most of the successful examples are coming from the fashion, automotive, airlines, and tech industries.
+Most of the successful examples are coming from the fashion, automotive, airline, and tech industries.
 One of the most obvious examples is probably Hermes, which is keeping the price point very high for their products.
 They mastered the prestige pricing so well and set their brand so high on the level of luxury that even some other prestige brands team up with them to make their products more prestigious.
-We are talking about Apple, which is also known for its prestige pricing strategies, but they still joined their forces with Hermes, to create an even more high-end product version – AirTag Hermes.
+We are talking about Apple, which is also known for its prestige pricing strategies, but they still joined forces with Hermes, to create an even more high-end product version – AirTag Hermes.

-This is a pricing strategy where a company sets a high initial price, but unlike the prestige or premium pricing, starts lowering the price over time.
+Unlike the prestige or premium pricing, company implements price skimming to set high initial prices and then start lowering them over time.
 It got its name because companies are “skimming” customer segments by lowering the price.
 The price is high at the beginning when the product is new and lonely on the market, so the company is appealing to the early adopters who are not price-sensitive.
-This allows companies to make up for the production cost faster, and then, they start lowering the price to reach other, more price-sensitive customers.
+This allows companies to make up for the production cost faster, and then, they start lowering the price to reach other, more price-sensitive customers

 Price skimming is commonly used in the tech industry, so it is easy to find some examples there.
 Apple is one of the most famous companies to use this strategy regularly.
 When they introduce a new smartphone, with some new and some improved features, the phone has a relatively high price.
 After that, they start lowering the price gradually until the next-generation smartphone is launched, when it takes over the “most expensive” position, while the previous version starts to look like a more reasonable deal for the price-sensitive customers who are not that interested in having the most recent, cutting edge technology.

 Believe it or not, not all customers are looking for the cheapest price.
 For some of them, price is a synonym for quality.
 Therefore, trying to win them over by using lower prices won’t be extremely helpful.
-That brings us to our next pricing strategy – premium pricing.
+That brings us to the premium pricing strategy.

 If you, however, want to offer your product to a mass market, then it would be smarter to keep looking for other pricing strategies.